domWinter/xavier-docker-tensorflow/README.md

 # xavier-docker-tensorflow
-Steps to build a GPU acclerated docker container for the Nvidia Jetson Xavier AGX platform
+Steps to build a GPU acclerated docker container with tensorflow version 2.2 for the Nvidia Jetson Xavier AGX platform

 ## Build